LANAP® Laser Treatment New York City

 Does laser dentistry hurt?

 Laser dentistry is gentle and minimally invasive.
-For example, laser gum disease treatment in NYC with Dr. Kissel is less painful and causes New York City and Manhattan patients less anxiety than traditional gum disease treatment because there are no incisions.
+For example, laser gum disease treatment in NYC with Dr. Kissel is less painful and causes New York City patients less anxiety than traditional gum disease treatment because there are no incisions.
 The laser removes only bacteria and nothing else in the process, which means less pain, less bleeding, and no strong pain medication.

 Is laser gum disease treatment in NYC expensive?